Energy Efficiency for Residential Property

 The engineering team thoroughly evaluates various qualifying methods (full building qualification, partial qualifications, and Interim Lighting Rule) to calculate the maximum tax deduction that the building would qualify for.

-HVAC and the building envelope are typically not relevant to garages since they are often exposed, unconditioned attached or detached spaces; however, IRS Notice 2008-40 states that a garage space falls under the Interim Lighting Rule.
+HVAC and the building envelope are typically not relevant to garages since they are often exposed, unconditioned attached or detached spaces; however, IRS Notice 2008-40 states that an enclosed garage space falls under the Interim Lighting Rule.
 Energy efficient lighting alone can help achieve a substantial deduction.
 The large square footage of parking garages and their low levels of lighting make them outstanding candidates.
 The subject building’s 14,087 square foot parking garage qualified under the Interim Lighting Rule.

 Result